-5 things a private equity investor wants out of the CFO
+5 things private equity investors want out of the CFO

 The CFO (Chief Financial Officer) is a financial expert responsible for managing the money dealings of a company.
 For a private equity investor, a CFO is someone with the right capabilities to support strategic decisions and help drive operating excellence as the company grows.